SShasholko/ViewVoyage/README.md

   - Addressed JavaScript issues by adding missing semicolons, declaring variables properly, and resolving logical errors as reported by JSHint.
   ![JS Validation](https://viewvoyage.s3.eu-north-1.amazonaws.com/js-val.png)

+## Credits
+### API Providers:
+- [Pexels](https://www.pexels.com/) - Provider of free high-quality stock photos used in this project.
+### Third-Party Libraries:
+- [Flowbite Icons](https://www.flowbite.com/) - Used for incorporating high-quality icons throughout the project.
+- [Milanote](https://www.milanote.com/) - Utilized for creating wireframes for the project.
+### Tutorials and References:
+- [LunDev YouTube Channel](https://www.youtube.com/channel/UCsKsymTY_4BYR-wytLjex7A) - Inspiration for the animation used in the project's first screen.
+### Tools and Platforms:
+- [Visual Studio Code](https://code.visualstudio.com/) - Primary code editor used for development.
+- [GitHub](https://github.com/) - Hosting platform for version control and project management.

+## Acknowledgements
+- **Yarik:** Thank you to my son Yarik for his unwavering support and encouragement throughout this journey.
+- **Marcel:** Special thanks to my mentor Marcel for his invaluable advice and expertise.
+- **My Friends:** Heartfelt appreciation to my friends for dedicating their time to test the website and providing constructive feedback, helping to refine and improve the user experience.
+- **Coding Community:** I extend my sincere appreciation to the entire coding community for generously sharing their knowledge, experience, and resources on the Internet.
+Your contributions have been instrumental in my learning and development process.

+I am deeply grateful to everyone who has played a part in making this project possible.

+## Development Team
+Svitlana Shasholko: Lead Developer 😊😉